Write a prescription

 Script Details screen fields:

-1. Regular Use, PRN, or Short Term use of the drug will be selected according to the MIMS default, but can be changed.
+1. Regular Use, PRN, or short-term use of the drug will be selected according to the MIMS default but can be changed.

 2. Quantity - displays the number of packs, as well as the units per pack (according to MIMS) and is editable.